Chapter 5.6 Continuous Functions

 If \(1\leq x<2\), then \({\rm floor}(x)=1\).

-Therefore, if \(x_0\) is a real number such that \(Z<x_0<Z+1\) for some integer \(Z\), then \(\displaystyle\lim_{x\to x_0}{\rm floor}(x)={\rm floor}(x_0)\), so the ceiling function is continuous at \(x_0\) as long as \(x_0\) is not an integer.
+Therefore, for any real number \(x_0\) such that \(Z<x_0<Z+1\) for some integer \(Z\), then \(\lim\limits_{x\to x_0}{\rm floor}(x)={\rm floor}(x_0)\), so the ceiling function is continuous at \(x_0\) as long as \(x_0\) is not an integer.

-However, the function would be right continuous at each integer \(z\) since \(\displaystyle\lim_{x\to z^+}{\rm floor}(x)={\rm floor}(z)\)
+However, the function would be right continuous at each integer \(z\) since \(\lim\limits_{x\to z^+}{\rm floor}(x)={\rm floor}(z)\)

 Understand continuity of piecewise functions with the following example.